molgenis/molgenis-service-armadillo/docs/pages/basic_usage/auth.md

           client-id: the-device-flow-client-id
 ```
 Note that both the opaquetoken and the client-id are specified here.
-In FusionAuth the client-id and opaguetoken client-id can be the same one.
+In FusionAuth the client-id and opaquetoken client-id will be the same one.
 Device flow can be setup in the same configuration as regular login, in KeyCloak however, this is impossible.
 That means
 that an additional configuration has to be set up to allow for device flow (as is required for login via DataSHIELD).